temparus/dotfiles/docs/Windows 10/WSL 2/01_basic.md

 ## Preparations

-1. Enable WSL 2 on the Windows 10 operation system by following the [guide from Microsoft](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
+1. Enable WSL 2 on the Windows 10 operating system by following the [guide from Microsoft](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
 2. Install the desired Linux distribution from the Microsoft Store.
 3. Open the installed Linux distribution (opens a terminal) and clone this repository to the system.